What Should You Look for in Asbestos Removal Services?

 Asbestos is many of several minerals such as chrysotile that readily separate into long flexible fibers.
 These fibers can cause asbestosis & can cause certain cancers, especially if they have been used in fireproof insulating materials.
 There are some long-term effects with asbestos if exposed.
 The fibers can be easily inhaled and can travel into lower places of the lungs, where they can cause fibrotic lung disease which is known as asbestosis.
 Diseases as this can lead to reduced respiratory function or death.
 Inhaling asbestos fibers for a long time can also increase the risk of mesothelioma and lung cancer.
 Enlargement of the heart can also happen as an indirect effect from the increased resistance of blood flow through the lungs.

-Asbestos can be found in many homes build before 1980.
-In places as old floor tiles, ceiling tiles, roof shingles, siding, insulation, ducts, pipes, sheeting, fireplaces, around boilers, pipe cement and between pieces of sheetrock.
-There can be new homes where asbestos can be found.
-Besides homes that contain vermiculite insulation, asbestos in friable (easily pulverized or crumbled) construction materials is also a concern.
+Asbestos can be found in many homes built before 1980.
+Materials that could potentially contain asbestos include, floor tiles, ceiling tiles, roof shingles, siding, insulation, ducts, pipes, sheeting, fireplaces, around boilers, pipe cement and (texture on sheetrock, plaster and other substrates.)
+Asbestos may still be found in homes built today.
+(There are two types of asbestos categories, friable and non-friable, the difference between the two is friable can be pulverized or crumbled using hand pressure.)
 Asbestos embedded in solid materials such as wallboards is less easily disturbed and therefore less likely to be released into the air unless it is cut, drilled, or sanded.

 Some Important Tips